jayield/rapper/README.md

 `isIdentity()` must return true.
 If it is a composed key it is needed to create a class that contains the keys and respective names, the domain object must have field of that class and mark it with the annotation <code>@EmbeddedId</code>.

+- The class that contains the keys, must extend from `EmbeddedIdClass` and call its super on the contructor, passing the values of the ids

 - A `DomainObject` and the field annotated with <code>@EmbeddedId</code> must have a 0 arguments constructor.

 - Each `DomainObject` must have a `version` field.
 This will be used to successful synchronise the in-memory data and DB as it will only allow